Control Catalog Guide

 Note: For how controls are automatically pulled into policy to mitigate high-severity risks, see the FAQ.

-Option A — Import Controls: If an external catalog (e.g., CCC) defines controls that address your threats, reference it in the mapping-references and list the control IDs in imports.controls.
+Option A — Import Controls: If an external catalog (e.g., CCC) defines controls that address your threats, reference it in mapping-references and list imported controls under top-level imports.

 Example (YAML):